Zap Mama: Third Cycle: Ancestry in Progress and Supermoon

+In Supermoon (2007), Daulne's vocals take center stage.
+The loss of her best friend Nina de Goeyse plunges her into a deep depression and follows by the separation from the father of her second child.
+This forces Daulne to live between two cities, New York and Brussels.

 Fourth Cycle: ReCreation

-In 2009, Zap Mama released her latest album, ReCreation, which celebrates her tradition of worldwide influences and expresses her new attitude toward her life and music.
+In 2009, Zap Mama released her 7th album ReCreation, (with Terlac label CONCORD music USA), which celebrates her tradition of global influences and expresses her new attitude to her life and music.
 Daulne describes the inspiration behind the album as her realization that she was learning and experiencing "something new all the time."
-The album's title refers to recreation in two senses of the world, both as a renewal of the self and as pleasurable relaxation and enjoyment.
-Almost every song on the album features a collaboration with another artist, including G. Love, Vincent Cassel, and Bilal.
-ReCreation was nominated by the NAACP Image Awards for Outstanding World Music Album.
+The album title refers to recreation in both senses of the word, both as self-renewal and as relaxation and pleasure.
+Almost all the songs on the album are collaborations with other artists, including G. Love, Vincent Cassel, and Bilal.
+ReCreation was nominated by the NAACP Image Awards in the Best World Music Album category.

+In 2018, Zap mama released her Eighth album, Eclectic Breath a return to vocal techniques blending a cappella and beatbox Pumzi is a gathering of vocalists and human beatboxers engaged in polyphonic techniques and other catchy tunes infused with Afro, Latin and house rhythms.
+Zap Mama will be releasing this album without the support of a record label.